georgkordowich/power-system-parameter-optimization/README.md

 model and the optimization of the parameters of a PSS the facilitate maximum damping for the SMIB.

 The code is written in Python 3.9 and uses the requirements listed in `requirements.txt`.
-The simulation part is strongly based on the works of ["Haugdal et al"](https://github.com/hallvar-h/DynPSSimPy), but required a simplification and rewrite to facilitate the automatic differentiation.
+The simulation part is strongly based on the repository [here](https://github.com/hallvar-h/DynPSSimPy), but required a simplification and rewrite to facilitate the automatic differentiation.

 ## Method